-I love that this soup is creamy and yummy—yet contains no actual cream!
-I hope you love this healthy cauliflower soup recipe as much as my family and I do.
+I love that this carrot and cauliflower soup is creamy and yummy—yet contains no actual cream!
+And I hope you love this healthy cauliflower soup recipe as much as my family and I do.
 I love the toppers as is, but you can also sprinkle on some herbs, if you’d like.

 - A study in The Review of Diabetic Studies

 Creamy Carrot and Cauliflower Soup

 - 2 cloves garlic, minced

 - ½ medium head cauliflower, chopped